 One night at Saigon Mini Hotel 5 in a private double for two was 532.800 VND (£15.75).

-Other attractions we didn’t visit in Ho Chi Minh City, but you could on your vietnam 2 week itinerary: Grand Independence Palace, Day trip to Cu Chi, Reunification Palace, War Remnants Museum, Museum of Vietnamese History, Ho-Chi-Minh Museum, Saigon Square
+Other attractions we didn’t visit in Ho Chi Minh City, but you could on your vietnam 2 week itinerary: Grand Independence Palace, Day trip to Cu Chi, Reunification Palace, War Remnants Museum, Museum of Vietnamese History, Ho-Chi-Minh Museum, Saigon Square.

 Day 2: Mekong Delta tour

-We pre-booked this with the hotel above at 220,000 dong each (£6.44).
+We pre-booked our Mekong Delta tour with the Saigon Hotel at 220,000 dong each (£6.44).
 The hotel let us leave our bags in their luggage room for free as we were leaving that night and we were picked up at 7:30am for the tour.
 If your selected hotel doesn’t offer this service, just ask at the many tourist information centres in the city.